 Traditional Running Shoes

-This rationale however was probably misguided.
-Cushioning materials in shoes actually increases overall leg stiffness (Bishop et al. 2006).
-Some leg stiffness is beneficial to running well but excessive leg stiffness may be a factor for increased risk of injury (Hewett et al. 2004).
+This rationale, however, was probably misguided.
+Cushioning materials in shoes increase overall leg stiffness (Bishop et al. 2006).
+Some leg stiffness is beneficial to running well, but excessive leg stiffness may be a factor for increased risk of injury (Hewett et al. 2004).

-Additionally, a study by Ryan et al in 2010 showed that motion control shoes had the highest incidence of injury in their research group, regardless if the wearer had highly pronated feet or not.
+Additionally, a study by Ryan et al. in 2010 showed that motion control shoes had the highest incidence of injury in their research group, regardless of whether the wearer had highly pronated feet.

-There is good evidence that the shoe construction of the last thirty years or so has not accomplished what it was originally intended to do.
+There is good evidence that the shoe construction of the last thirty years has not accomplished what it was initially intended to do.
 Injury rates in runners today remain as high as ever.

 Since Christopher MacDougall published Born to Run in 2009, there has been tremendous growth in the number and styles of so-called minimalist shoes.
-Virtually every major shoe manufacturer and a number of smaller upstarts now have minimalist shoes.
+Virtually every major shoe manufacturer and several smaller upstarts now have minimalist shoes.

-In addition, Lieberman et al. (2010) found that if a barefoot runner lands with a forefoot landing there is no impact transient (a very rapid rise in impact forces) as compared to landing heel first in shoes.
-It should be noted however that Lieberman and his group do not claim that heel striking in and of itself causes injury.
+In addition, Lieberman et al. (2010) found that if a barefoot runner lands with a forefoot landing, there is no impact transient (a very rapid rise in impact forces) compared to landing heel first in shoes.
+However, it should be noted that Lieberman and his group do not claim that heel striking in and of itself causes injury.